Extra-Curricular & Holiday clubs

 For those interested there is the opportunity to enter the Junior or Senior Mega Chess Challenges.
 Coworth Flexlands’ boys and girls have reached recent mega finals.

-This Monday afternoon club is a chance for a mixture of younger and older pupils to enjoy using our computing facilities to play games and develop skills.
-They use a variety of programs and activities, sharing their knowledge and expertise and develop confidence beyond their years.
+This Monday afternoon club is a chance for Year 4 - Year 6 pupils to enjoy using our computing facilities to develop computational thinking skills.
+They program Lego Mindstorms robots, sharing their knowledge and expertise and develop confidence beyond their years.
+This is all about computing and coding in the real world.

 Ballet, jazz and character dance are taught by visiting staff member Miss Georgina Smith, LRAD-AISTD who follows the RAD programme.
 Nursery to Year 2 (aged 3 to 7) focus on ballet.
 The Prep girls extend their dance to incorporate jazz and character.